FollyMaddy/retropieXstation/README.md

 #

-# Pyhthon3 versions should work but are not tested yet !
+# Pyhthon3 versions should work now !

 #